wmo-raf/climweb/docs/_docs/Manage-CAP-Alerts.md

 CAP.
 It has been developed with an aim of increasing the adoption of CAP by NMHS in Africa.
 Some of the key features of the tool include:

-- Possibility to run as standalone composer or integrate into Wagtail-CMS-based website
+- Possibility to run as standalone composer or integrate into Wagtail-ClimWeb-based website
 - Search Engine Optimization support to increase visibility and attract targeted traffic to an alert
 - Support for Approval Workflow from composer to approver, including commenting and email notification support
 - Interoperable XML API of Alert List and Detail for integration with CAP Aggregators - Live CAP creation and editing